Will Scholfield, Engineer

 To be eligible, you'll need to:

-From Monday, 23rd October 2023, the amount increased to a maximum of £7,500 per household.
+From Monday, 23rd October 2023, the amount of funding available increased to a maximum of £7,500 per household.
 It was previously a maximum of £5,000 for air source heat pumps and £6,000 for ground source heat pumps.
-Biomass boiler grants will remain at £5,000.
+Biomass boiler grants remain at £5,000.

 ECO4 is the fourth wave of the Energy Company Obligation Scheme.
 It replaced ECO3 on 27th July 2022 and runs until 31 March 2026.
 ECO4 is different to previous waves as it focuses on improving the least energy-efficient homes.